pocket-ninja/pocketninja-frontend/_docs/pp.md

 ### How We Use Your Information

-Pocket Apps LLC’s primary goals in using information are to provide Services to you, improve our Service, contact you, conduct marketing and research and create reports for internal use.
+Pocket Apps LLC's primary goals in using information are to provide Services to you, improve our Service, contact you, conduct marketing and research and create reports for internal use.
 We store information on servers located in the United States via Amazon Web Services and may store information on servers and equipment in other countries.

 We collect information automatically about your activity through our Services, for example date and time you used a service, features you have used, in-app purchase history, subscriptions, and advertising that you click on, and data generated when you use our Services, for example your game progress which may be stored with your Apple ID on iCloud for iOS Devices in some of our Services.
 Our Services may also contain tools from third party service providers that may enable these third parties to separately collect and/or analyze non-Personal Data from the users' devices.